datacommonsorg/docsite/api/sheets/get_variable.md

 ![Output after running the `=DCGET(B2:B6, "Count_Person", 2017)` formula](/assets/images/sheets/sheets_get_variable_output.png)

-### Get the Median Income of a Single Place in Multiple Years
+### Example 3: Get the Median Income of a Single Place in Multiple Years

 The following sheet demonstrates how to retrieve the median income from a single place in multiple years.
 Cell C2 uses the DCID for Hawaii (geoId/15) from cell B2 to retrieve the data using the following formula: